CGrant109/web-scraping-challenge/README.md

 * Create a template HTML file called `index.html` that will take the Mars data dictionary and display all the data in the appropriate HTML elements.
 Use the following as a guide for what the final product should look like, but feel free to create your own design.

+## Part 3: Submission

+To submit your work to BootCampSpot, create a new GitHub repository and upload the following:

+1. The Jupyter notebook containing the scraping code used

+2. Screenshots of your final application

+Ensure your repository has regular commits and a detailed `README.md` file.
+Then, submit the link to your new repository.

 - - -